Further Revised 6/25/15

 The popular Reef capable EcoTech LED pictured above.

 With the proper spectrum you can have a naturally colorful tank, which thrives while using less input wattage.

-The AquaBeam 600 Ultima is TMC AquaRay’s newer generation LED Fixtures with the CRee XLamp ML-E emitter.
+An example is the AquaBeam 600 Ultima, which is TMC AquaRay’s newer generation LED Fixtures with the CRee XLamp ML-E emitter.

 Online Resource: AquaBeam 600 Ultima

 The Kelvin temperature rating is commonly used to describe the type of light one can expect from a light fixture and is loosely connected to the light energy in Nanometers (this measurement of lighting is used by the aquarium industry).

 Simply put Kelvin Temperature is basically a measure of the light color, however one can achieve this “color” with many different nanometer wave lengths.
 Many of these wave lengths are useless to the symbiotic zooxanthellae found in corals, clams, etc. This is what make a coral thrive and gain great color.

 Think of how 1+9=10 as well as 5+5=10, as there are many ways to reach a Kelvin Temperature and not all are best for your photosynthetic aquarium inhabitants.

 Similar can be said for planted FW aquariums.